gravitational/teleport/rfd/0096-securing-docker-images.md

 base images.

 The `cosign` tool [integrates well with GHA](https://github.blog/2021-12-06-safeguard-container-signing-capability-actions/), and is even included in the template "how to publish a docker image" example workflow.

-We will need to either publish a public key somewhere, or use ["keyless" signing](https://docs.sigstore.dev/cosign/sign/#keyless-signing), which requires the signer authenticating against OIDC.
+It also provides "keyless" signing via OIDC, meaning that our build process can use its GitHub identity to sign the image, obviating the need for extra keys for us to manage.

 More information keyless signing:
  * https://docs.sigstore.dev/cosign/sign/#keyless-signing
  * https://docs.google.com/document/d/1461lQUoVqbhCve7PuKNf-2_NfpjrzBG5tFohuMVTuK4/edit
  * https://www.appvia.io/blog/tutorial-keyless-sign-and-verify-your-container-images/#oidc-flow-with-interaction-free-with-github-actions

-> **NOTE FOR REVIEWERS:** _I'm a bit torn here.
-Using a simple keypair is pretty
-> straightforward, and the only real decision is how to distribute the public
-> key.
-On the other hand, the keyless signing feels more like the "right way" to do
-> it, and it looks like it should be pretty straightforward to do from GHA (see 3rd
-> link above) - but all the `COSIGN_EXPERIMENTAL=1` in the examples is making me
-> nervous.
-Thoughts greatly appreciated._

 ### Build-time scanning

-All Teleport images shall be scanned with [trivy](https://github.com/aquasecurity/trivy-action#using-trivy-with-github-code-scanning)
+All Teleport images shall be scanned with [trivy](https://github.com/aquasecurity/trivy-action#using-trivy-with-github-code-scanning) at build time, and if any high-risk vulnerabilities are found the build will be stopped.

 ### Image build process summary